Eating Disorders Program

 The Eating Disorders Program at Nationwide Children’s Hospital offers various levels of care to support children and adolescents diagnosed with an eating disorder or disordered eating.

-Experts from Adolescent Medicine and Big Lots Behavioral Health Services at Nationwide Children’s work with the child and family to stabilize eating behavior and health.
+Our team of experts will work with the child and family to stabilize eating behavior and health.
 The team also addresses concerns that may lead to disordered eating, including medical or psychiatric concerns.

 A team of dietitians, physicians, behavioral health therapists, psychiatrists and nurses work together to meet each individual child’s needs at each level of care.